aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-margins/_index.md

 type: docs
 weight: 20
 url: /javascript-cpp/setting-margins/
 description: In this article, you will learn how to set the margins of an Excel worksheet using sample code.
-Also learn how to programmatically set margins for page center, header, and footer using the JavaScript API via C++.
+You will also learn how to programmatically set margins for page center, header, and footer using the JavaScript API via C++.
 keywords: set excel worksheet margin to center JavaScript via C++, set worksheet header and footer margin JavaScript via C++
 ---